dotnet/designs/accepted/2024/net-standard-recommendation.md

 Jackie is assigned a work item to add a feature that requires writing code in the shared business logic project.
 That project happens to target .NET Standard 1.4.
 She doesn't know why because the project was built before her time on the team.
-The fist time she compiles in Visual Studio she sees a warning:
+The first time she compiles in Visual Studio she sees a warning:

 > warning NETSDK1234: Contoso.BusinessLogic.csproj: Targeting .NET Standard
 > prior to 2.0 is no longer recommended.
 See \<URL\> for more details.